preilly16/cybersecurity-bootcamp-repository/02-GRC/Day 3 - March 28th 2020/Policies_Standards_Procedures_Guidelines.md

 	We will perform Action B based on Guidelin A
 	We will perform Action B based on Guidelin A
 	Updated As Needed WITH change Control.
-	Approved By Technical Managers OR HR Managers
+	Approved By Technical Managers OR HR Managers (Team Leads)

 # Guidelines
 	Low-level, extremely detailed, exact implementation of how we are achieving a goal.
 	Do not have change control requirements
+	Do not have approval requirements
 	Log into domain controller A, B, C, and D.
 	Run this command to disable Root Access
 	This document can be modified by anyone who is an administrator of the system